 A significant portion of payments made to PRR is borrowed back from a subsidiary of PRR under a note due in 2032.
 Amounts outstanding under this note comprise the long-term balance of "Due to Conrail."
-The interest rate for these loans is variable and was 1.48% at June 30, 2003.
-The proposed spin-off transaction described above would effectively relieve NS of this obligation.
+The interest rate for these loans is variable and was 1.51% at Sept.
+30, 2003.
+On a consolidated basis, the proposed spin-off transaction described above would effectively relieve NS of this obligation.
 The current balance "Due to Conrail" is composed of amounts related to expenses included in "Conrail rents and services," as discussed above.